akoreman/Compute-Shader-Fractal-Ray-Marching/README.md

 # Compute Shader Ray Marching
 Work In Progress.
-Working on a program to use ray marching to render in real-time 3D fractals composed of folded primitives.
+Working on a program to use ray marching to render in real-time 3D fractals composed of (conformally) transformed primitives.
 Implemented using HLSL compute shaders through Unity3D.
 Inspired by http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/ .

 **Currently Implemented:**
 - Unlit rendering of fractals composed of translated primitives.